parente/tott/doc/index.rst

 The Gist
 ========

 We met most Fridays in the Spring 2014 semester at UNC-CH to practice using a variety of software development tools to build our experience and confidence.

-We're planning to meet again in the Fall 2015 semester.
-We'll repeat some of the sessions form the first offering and introduce a few new topics.

-In the meantime, join our `Gitter chat channel <https://gitter.im/parente/tott>`_ to stay in touch or keep reading for more details.
+This site captures all of the prepatory materials (e.g.,narrated screencasts) and coding exercises we used.

+We don't have a solid plan at the moment about hosting TotT again at UNC.
+If you're interested in helping out, please speak up in our `Gitter chat channel <https://gitter.im/parente/tott>`_.

 What
 ====